arin83/U1067/README.md

 Instruction to run asd2tiff_GUI graphic user interface (GUI)

 #This GUI is ment for handy conversion of RIBM-type HS-AFM videos into tiff. file format.
-The alter can be easily access with ImageJ
+The later can be easily access with ImageJ

 1. Download all the .m files and locate them in the Matlab current folder
 2. Type in the Matlab command window asd2tiff_GUI